 New students who are non-native English speakers should complete the English as a Second Language (ESL) placement test before completing math placement.

 Students complete math placement in one of the following ways:

 Submit qualifying ACT or SAT math scores from tests taken within the last two years.

 SAT Math score 520 or above

-ALEKS is an assessment and learning system used to determine a student's mathematical strengths and weaknesses.
-The results of your assessment will ensure you are placed into a math course that is most appropriate based on your current abilities.
+ALEKS is an assessment and learning system that uses artificial intelligence and adaptive questioning to determine your mathematical strengths and weaknesses.
+The results of your assessment will ensure you are placed into a math course that best fits your skill level.

 Log in to my Tri-C space.
 Choose the Student tab, scroll down and select Math Placement Prep & Learn (ALEKS).
 Complete the tools tutorial and initial assessment of up to 30 questions.
 You may use scratch paper and pencil only.
 An on-screen calculator is provided in the assessment for select questions.
 This is the only calculator that should be used.

 Do not use a personal calculator or get help from friends or online resources.
 Using outside help or a calculator will result in placement into a math course that you’re not ready for.
 Failing a class will cost you extra time and money on the way to completing your degree.
 All students are expected to do their own work.